ShareFacebook Twitter AddThis

 With a young and exciting restaurant scene eager to find its feet, Dubai has looked to celebrity chefs and high-profile international restaurant chains to establish itself on the global dining map.
-Two Dubai restaurants - La Petite Maison and Zuma - were voted onto the World’s 50 Best Restaurants top 100 list last year, confirming Dubai’s credentials as the centre of gastronomy in the Middle East.
+If you're wondering where to eat in Dubai keep in mind that two city's restaurants - La Petite Maison and Zuma - were voted onto the World’s 50 Best Restaurants top 100 list last year, confirming Dubai’s credentials as the centre of gastronomy in the Middle East.

 But beyond the glittering edifices of Dubai’s skyscrapers and seven-star hotels, there’s a thriving scene of independent and homegrown restaurants on the ground, and a diverse multi-cuisine food culture simmering away.
 A stroll through the backstreets will uncover a slew of small, unlicensed eateries serving a rich mix of communities, from Egyptian to Ethiopian.
 There are hectic markets and quiet cultural breakfasts; bountiful brunches and some of the best Indian and Pakistani restaurants outside of the subcontinent.